Sven Seren

 can be factored out because from this side no effective decisions are made even

 on a local level.
-This holds in particular for the mainemitting nations.
+This holds in particular for the mainemitting

-for instance in the interior of the earth, is not available nor would it be
+CO2 storage solution, for instance in the interior of the

-sustainable.
-Uranium as a base for nuclear fission would wear out rapidly, if a
+nuclear fission would wear out rapidly, if a reasonable fraction of the energy

-reasonable fraction of the energy production should be shifted from fossil to
+production should be shifted from fossil to nuclear energy sources.
+Novel

-nuclear energy sources.
-Novel techniques, such as nuclear fusion could not be
+techniques, such as nuclear fusion could not be utilised up to now despite the

-utilised up to now despite the enormous effort made so far (JET2, ITER3).
-Instead of
+enormous effort made so far (JET2, ITER3).
+Instead of rebuilding the fusion reactor

-rebuilding the fusion reactor "sun" on earth, the energy provided by
+"sun" on earth, the energy provided by the existing sun could be used

-the existing sun could be used more effectively by means of light and thermal
+more effectively by means of light and thermal radiation, by wind and water

-radiation, by wind and water power, biomass as well as geothermic power.
+power, biomass as well as geothermic power.

 This work is attributed